yossisp1972/green-road-app/readme.md

 # Green Road App

 ## Overview
-This application is a simple Python Flask web app deployed on AWS EKS.
-It serves a static HTML quiz at the root URL.
-The app is containerized with Docker and deployed using GitHub Actions.
+This application is a simple static HTML quiz web app deployed on AWS EKS.
+It is served by a minimal Python backend and containerized with Docker, then deployed using GitHub Actions.

 ## Deployment
 - Source code is built into a Docker image and pushed to Amazon ECR.